Data Storytelling: The Skill Every Analytics Pro Should Master

 1. Command your audience’s attention

 You need to hold your audience’s attention long enough to get your point across, and a strong narrative can help.
-In fact, research shows that a story’s narrative is vital to maintaining an audience’s attention over a time period.
+In fact, that a story’s narrative is vital to maintaining an audience’s attention over a time period.

 2. Drive better decision-making